Reggie Cannon: Personal life

 Cannon is the grandson of atmospheric scientist Dr. Warren Washington.
 His step-sister, Bianca Smith, is a professional baseball coach.

 Cannon married his wife, Kendall, in April 2020.

 On August 12, 2020, Cannon spoke out against Dallas fans for booing and throwing a bottle at the players before a 0–1 loss against Nashville SC because the players knelt during the national anthem in solidarity of the Black Lives Matter movement, calling the fans' actions "disgusting".
 He subsequently received racist comments and death threats.
+Cannon said that FC Dallas prepared an apology message for him to post to fans on social media, which he refused.
+He said in March 2021 that he had left the United States due to his safety being "compromised" since the kneeling.